charmed-kubernetes/pytest-operator/docs/reference.md

 This marker from pytest-asyncio is automatically applied to any `async` test function which is collected, so that you don't have to decorate every single one of your tests with it.

+### `@pytest.mark.skip_if_deployed`

+This marker should be used for test_build_and_deploy functions, ie functions that have the job of building a charm and then deploying it alone or in a bundle.
+It will ensure that the function can be skipped using the `--no-deploy` parameter, which will help the developer to run integration tests multiple times.

+---
+**NOTE**

+Using the `skip_if_deployed` and` --no-deploy` parameters will not ensure build and subsequent refresh of the charm.

+---

 ## Warning Filters